-On the right side of the page the overview of the EUKN activites for its members is presented.
+On the right, the overview of EUKN members and associated activites is presented.

 The EUKN was established in 2004 to address the constant need for knowledge exchange in all relevant areas of urban policy in Europe.
 Today, the EUKN is the only independent EU Member State driven network in the field of urban policy, research and practice.
 With strong ties to EU institutions and programmes as well as to other knowledge partners, the EUKN is deeply involved in EU policy-making.

 To enhance the effectiveness of urban policies in Europe at all levels;